stefanos-larkou/random-walks/README.md

 # Random Walk Simulation

-Implement a random walk simulations using Python.
+Implement random walk simulations using Python.
 The simulations allow users to visualize the paths of multiple random walks in one, two, or three dimensions.
 They can be run as an animation or as a static plot.

 ## Table of Contents
 - [Project Structure](#project-structure)